ShawnHan1993/simple-echo-server/README.md

 3) Try `telnet 127.0.0.1 9999` in multiple terminals to connect and test.

+## kqueue.c

+This server utilizes the `kqueue` and `kevent` I/O multiplexing to concurrently handle multiple connections I/O by a single thread within a single process.
+Also, this server accepts string from stdin.

+1) `gcc -pthread kqueue.c csapp.c -o kqueue.out` to compile.

+2) `./kqueue.out` to run.
+Type in stdin to send string.
+Send `q` to quit.

+3) Try `telnet 127.0.0.1 9999` in multiple terminals to connect and test.
 ## poll.c

 This server utilizes the `poll` I/O multiplexing to concurrently handle multiple connections by a single thread within a single process.
 Also, this server accepts string from stdin to broadcast to all clients.